 A common confusion is between cross-domain tracking and tracking cross-subdomain tracking.

-By default, the client ID is stored in the browser’s cookies, which means it can only be accessed by pages on the same domain.
+The client ID is stored in the browser’s cookies by default, which pages on the same domain can only access.

-Here is a link that allows you look into this into more details.
+Here is a link that allows you to look into this in more detail.
 Cross-domain tracking via Google.

-Now for tracking subdomains, my recommendation is to execute this through Gooogle Tag Manager.
+Now for tracking subdomains, I recommend executing this through Gooogle Tag Manager.

-Set Cookie Domain to ‘auto’.
-This is a default setting for Universal Analytics, but if you’re using Google Tag Manager, you have to explicitly set it within GTM.
-This allows the hits from different subdomains to share one cookie.
+Set-Cookie Domain to ‘auto.’
+This is a default setting for Universal Analytics, but if you’re using Google Tag Manager, you have to set it within GTM explicitly.
+This setup allows the hits from different subdomains to share one cookie.

-Go to your Google Analytics Admin panel and set up your domain under referral exclusion list.
+Go to your Google Analytics Admin panel and set up your domain under the referral exclusion list.

-When Google Analytics sees a new referrer that is different from an original source and medium, it will start a new session with the new traffic source info.
-The Referral Exclusion List prevents this from happening and will let the original session continue.
+When Google Analytics sees a new referrer different from a source and medium, it will start a new session with the latest traffic source info.
+The Referral Exclusion List prevents this and will let the original session continue.

 var pageTracker = _gat._getTracker("UA-xxxxxx-x");